GnolaVector/Resources/Vector101.md

 ## Terminology

 #### Entities
-- Just about everything and each has its own UUID!
+- Just about everything and each has its own UUID

 #### Firms
 - Companies (can also be divisions or business units)